abm120/abm120.github.io/_pages/about.md

 # Hobbies & Interests
 In my free time, I enjoy trekking and biking.
 I have trekked in the Himalayas twice.
 I also listen to a wide variety of music and soundtracks and dabble in amateur video scoring.
-I used to be a district-level cricket player in my teens, and follow sporting events around the world.
+I used to be a district-level Cricket player in my teens, and follow sporting events around the world, including Tennis and Formula 1.

 ![Design ECC 1 bottom](https://github.com/user-attachments/assets/8c0d6646-48b8-4df9-96c5-13ee16aa950a)
 <div style="text-align: right;">